 The City Auditor's Office completed an audit of The City's Financial Reserves in 2009.
 The FCS2010-01 (AC2009-74) report dated 2010 January 18 detailed the recommendations of the audit and Administration's response and work plan to address the recommendations.
 One of Administration's responses was to create a Triennial Reserve Review process in which every reserve will be reviewed at least once every three years.
-The list of 16 reserves reviewed in 2016 was approved by Council (PFC2015-0917 Attachment 3) on 2015 December 01.
+The list of 18 reserves reviewed in 2018 was approved by Council (C2017-1123 Attachment 11.3) on 2017 December 18.
+Two other reserves were identified for follow-up in 2018 at the same time, and have been investigated as a part of this review.